Raleigh's Governing Body

 On January 30-31, 2014, City Council held a retreat and agreed to begin the strategic planning process for the City that will be based on these areas of emphasis:

 - Growth and Natural Resources; and,

 Council District and City Councilor

-To locate your council district, use the 'MyRaleigh Services' page and enter your street address.
-If you live in Raleigh, you'll find your City Council District and other service information.
+To locate your council district, enter your street address.
+If you live in Raleigh, you'll find your City Council District and council member.